 - Pesticides should be used in conjunction with the control measures previously mentioned and only when pest population densities will cause economic damage, or when environmental conditions favor disease.
 Selective insecticides are products that primarily target the pest(s) you wish to control, with few or no detrimental effects on most beneficials.
 They may also have other attributes making them less harmful to the user and the environment and may be lumped into a larger category of Biorational pesticides (see Biorational Pesticide section).
 If the use of a pesticide is required, choose a selective product or another biorational pesticide if possible.
 Selective insecticides usually spare biological control agents, reduce the risk of secondary pest outbreaks, reduce the impact on the environment, improve farm safety, and minimize the number of applications needed.
 Broad-spectrum insecticides usually kill many different kinds of pests and beneficial organisms.
 The use of broad-spectrum insecticides can often lead to resurgence of primary pest populations due to a lack of natural controls, or to secondary pest outbreaks and additional applications.
 Broad-spectrum insecticides should only be used if no other viable options exist to manage the pest.
 Proper pesticide application and resistance management techniques should be used to maximize the effectiveness and preserve the useful life of the available products.

 Much of the space in this publication is dedicated to lists of pesticide options for weeds, insects and diseases on specific commodities.
 Effective pest management involves much more than using pesticides.
 Always review the summary paragraph(s) under each pest listing for preventative pest management methods and specific decision-making techniques before reaching for a pesticide.
-For detailed information on IPM, see the list of publications in the References for Commercial Vegetable Growers section, or visit your local Extension System's IPM web site.
+For detailed information on IPM, see the References and Resources section, or visit your local Extension System's IPM web site.